RateCity.com.au

 Vidhu Bajaj

-As a property developer, you’ll probably need some financing to convert a block of land into an apartment complex, duplex or villa homes.
-One of the options you have is taking out a property development loan to fund the development of more than one dwelling on a title.
+• As a property developer, you’ll probably need some financing to convert a block of land into an apartment complex, duplex or villa homes.
+But can you get a loan for property development?
+Yes - a property development loan can help fund the development of more than one dwelling on a title.

-Depending on the nature of your project and the number of units you plan to build, you can either apply for a residential or a commercial property development loan.
 A residential development loan is usually suitable for smaller-scale developments with up to four units on a title.
-If your project comprises more than four or five residential units, however, you’ll probably have to apply for a commercial property development loan
+However, if your project comprises more than four or five residential units, you’ll probably have to apply for a commercial property development loan.

 How does a property development loan work?